aosasona/php-router/README.md

 # PHP Router
-PHP-Router is a modern, lightning-fast, and adaptable composer package that provides express-style routing without necessarily requiring the user to manually change or create a .htaccess file.
+PHP-Router is a modern, lightning-fast, and adaptable composer package that provides express-style routing in PHP.

 ```
 Depending on how you're running your application,